pavel-demin/red-pitaya-notes/sdr-receiver-122-88.md

 Antenna
 -----

 I use simple indoor antennas made from a single loop of non-coaxial wire.
-Their approximate scheme is shown on the following diagrams:
+Their approximate scheme is shown in the following diagrams:

 ![Antenna]({{ "/img/antenna.png" | prepend: site.baseurl }})